RakeshTeaching/geminiadkteaching/gravix_code/simple_llm_call/README.md

-# Gravix Layer API Example
+# Simple LLM Call Example

-This project demonstrates how to use the Gravix Layer API with a Python script.
+This project demonstrates how to make a simple call to the Gravix Layer API using a Python script.

 ## Setup